harrySingh04/RomanConversion/readme.md

 #### Front End Testing

-We have implemented unit and integration tests for the React frontend using Jest and React Testing Library to ensure the correctness of the UI components and API interactions.
-The tests cover key functionalities such as rendering the input field, handling user interactions, API calls, and dark mode toggling.
+We have implemented unit and integration tests for the React frontend using:

-Additionally, we verify accessibility features, error handling, and UI updates to provide a seamless user experience.
+* Jest: For running JavaScript tests.
+* React Testing Library: For testing React components in a user-friendly way.

+#### Covered Test Cases:

+* Rendering the input field.
+* Handling user interactions (e.g., typing, button clicks).
+* API calls and validating responses.
+* Dark mode toggle functionality.
+* Accessibility checks for UI components.

+#### Run Tests

-To run the test without watch mode we can use the following command by going to the client module: `npm test -- --watchAll=false`
+Run the following command from the client module:

+`npm test -- --watchAll=false`

 ### Features Added